 Some manufacturers incorporate polystyrene beads into concrete blocks, while others make concrete blocks that accommodate rigid foam inserts.

 In the United States, two varieties of solid, precast autoclaved concrete masonry units are now available: autoclaved aerated concrete (AAC) and autoclaved cellular concrete (ACC).
 This material contains about 80% air by volume and has been commonly used in Europe since the late 1940s.
-Autoclaved concrete has ten times the insulating value of conventional concrete.
+Autoclaved concrete can have up to ten times the insulating value of conventional concrete.
 The blocks are large, light, and easily sawed, nailed, and shaped with ordinary tools.
 The material absorbs water readily, so it requires protection from moisture.
 Precast ACC uses fly ash instead of high-silica sand, which distinguishes it from AAC.
 Fly ash is a waste ash produced from burning coal in electric power plants.

 Hollow-core units made with a mix of concrete and wood chips are also available.
 They are installed by stacking the units without using mortar (dry-stacking) and filling the cores with concrete and structural steel.
 One potential problem with this type of unit is that the wood is subject to the effects of moisture and insects.